Withy pot making

-All of our coastline had these pots up until the late 1960s but demand for saving time in their making and needing stronger pots which could withstand attaching multiple pots together in a line (string of pots) which withy pots would not be able to withstand, meant changing to wire and net pots then the plastic ones you see today.
+All of our coastline had these pots up until the late 1960s.
+The demand for saving time in their making and needing stronger pots which could withstand attaching multiple pots together in a line (string of pots).
+Withy pots would not be able to withstand the added strain of being hauled with a winch pulled a string of multiples.
+This meant quite a rapid change to wire and net pots then the plastic ones you see today.

 The withy pot had a life span of just over one season with ongoing repairs meaning every winter you started all over again.
 Unless you had a withy bed to cut your withies from you had to purchase them, normally from Somerset at great expense.

-Willow was grown locally, mostly hybrids of Salix Vinimalis and Alba, more latterly, Salix Triandra or the Black Maul willow grown commercially in Somerset, which came back on the train to Kingsbridge before Beeching axed it.
+Willow was grown locally, mostly hybrids of Salix Vinimalis and Alba, more latterly, Salix Triandra or the Black Maul willow grown commercially in Somerset.

 Various forms of withy inkwell were made from the Isle of Wight westward, Dorset, Devon and Cornwall, South Wales and South and West Ireland, although there are some extreme variations there.
 There is also a connection to the Breton tradition in France as there was a strong connection between the Bretons and the South West fishermen.

 All pots are made using fresh willow for the main frame although hazel was often used in the base.
+Individual makers also often used tamarisk to strengthen the base as it resisted abrasion.
 While the shape between regions may look the same the Cornish pot is very different in that it has a deeper curve at the top and the spiral binding goes anti-clockwise to the base, with three-and-a-half to four turns from top to bottom.
 The Devon/Dorset pot as well as all other areas that once practised this craft have a flatter top and more of a curve in the shape down to the base, and the spiral binding goes clockwise from the top to the base and is four turns in total from top to bottom.

 In East Devon the base was put in by folding the willow from the centre to the outer rim but all other areas by folding from the outside to the centre.

 Although the pots took on a common shape in the same region, each person’s pot would be unique.
-This is because makers all different in strength of hand and the way they work.
+This is because makers all differ in strength of hand style details and the way they fish on their particular coast.
 Storepots were much bigger at 36-40 inches across the base and five to six rings high.
-They had woven or wooden lids to keep crab in while waiting for them to be sold or transported
+They had woven or wooden lids to keep crab in, for up to a week while waiting for them to be sold or transported